-Source control processes can slow down Flare projects as you work in them.
+Source control processes can slow down Flare Desktop projects as you work in them.
 A project that is not bound to source control typically runs faster than a project that is using source control.

-We use source control for all of our projects.
+We use source control primarily for the following projects that we've created.